MEXIKA "Sounds of Ancient Mexico"

 During the years 1992-98, Martin Espino received many awards from ASCAP and Meet The Composer/CA for "New Works for Ancient Wind Instruments of Mexico and World Percussion Instruments" as composer and director of his group NAHUALLI ENSEMBLE.

-From 1984 to Present, he has also composed/performed works utllizing ancient Mexican instruments as well as contemporary instruments for theater, museums, video and T.V., commercials and major motion pictures as well as for artistic geniuses as : Spoken Word Artists: Naomi Quinonez, Antonieta Villamil and Pepe Serna; Musicians such as Alex Degrassi; Alfredo Lopez Mondragon of Queztalcoatl; Ancient Grooves; Avant-garde artists like: The California E.A.R.
+From 1984 to Present, he has also composed/performed works utllizing ancient Mexican instruments as well as contemporary instruments for theater, museums, video and T.V., commercials and major motion pictures as well as for artistic geniuses as : Spoken Word Artists: Naomi Quinonez, Antonieta Villamil and Pepe Serna; Musicians such as Alex Degrassi; Alfredo Lopez Mondragon of Queztalcoatl; Avant-garde artists like: The California E.A.R.
 Unit; Amy Knoles, Electronic Percussionist and Martin's own "No Mambo"; the hip-hop trio, EL VUH; Composers like: Elisabeth Waldo; Junnoh Homrich and others; Artists from Guatemala and Mexico like: Los Conejos Internacionales; Tamborileros de La Chontalpa de Tabasco; and Maestro Xavier Quijas Yxayotl; all the way to the Classical world with The Bakersfield Symphony; Southwest Chamber Ensemble; Quinteto Latino; The New West Symphony and the Los Angeles Philharmonic; and Jazz/World artists like Paul McCandless of Oregon and ECM fame and Dave Williams' Not Quite Free Ensemble.
-Continuing his constant experimental hunger, Martin now incorporates at certain shows modern technologies with indigenous instruments and has worked with DJ Hap, DJ Omid and DJ Ed808.
-Martin's latest adventure for his experimental music side is called ELECTRA AZTECA, mixing indigenous Mexican instruments with High technology, creating an uplifting groove oriented music!
+Continuing his constant experimental hunger, Martin now incorporates at certain shows modern technologies with indigenous instruments and has worked with DJ Hap, DJ Omid and the famous, DJ Ed 808.
+Martin's latest adventure for his experimental music side is called ELECTRA AZTECA, mixing indigenous Mexican instruments with high technology, creating an uplifting groove oriented music!
 MEXIKA on the other hand is getting more and more attention and performing at more top events and venues!